|

 Father has seen fit in His wisdom to remove from our midst one of our youngest

-members, Mrs. B. J. Earl, therefore be it Resolved, That
+members, Mrs. B. J. Earl, therefore be it Resolved, That the

-to the family and published in the Chemung Valley Reporter.
+and published in the Chemung Valley Reporter.

 Mrs. Nelson Rosa, Mrs. Bernice McDougall, Mrs. Martha Stevens, Committee